eclipse-kura/kura/_posts/doc/2014-10-31-kura-dio-apis.md

 ```

-**Accessing a I2C device with OpenJDK Device I/O**
+### Accessing a I2C device with OpenJDK Device I/O

 An SPI device can be accessed in the same way as GPIO.

-Note, however, that the default **jdk.dio.properties** file doesn't contain any default
+{% include alerts.html message="The default **jdk.dio.properties** file doesn't contain any default
 configuration for I2C devices.
 When accessing a I2C device through its index, a new default configuration for the device
-must be added to the **jdk.dio.properties** file.
+must be added to the **jdk.dio.properties** file." %}

--   Accessing a I2C Device using its peripheral index
+####  Accessing a I2C Device using its peripheral index

-		- inside the **jdk.dio.properties** file:
+Inside the **jdk.dio.properties** file:

 ```
 ...